 Only one in the world

-Apart from the three that made it into the top 100 list for all of Japan, there are other places that are renowned within Saitama itself.
-And of course the very special, one of a kind, cherry blossom in Kitamoto:
+Apart from the three that made it into the top 100 list for all of Japan, there are also other places that are renowned within Saitama itself.
+Moreover, a very special, one of a kind, cherry blossom in Kitamoto:

 Kitamoto Ishito Kabazakura

 The Kitamoto Ishito Kabazakura is the only one of its kind of the world.
+However, they are currently trying to grow another one in Kitamoto Takao Sakura Park too.
 Moreover, it is one of Japan’s official “five great” cherry blossoms.
-However, they are currently trying to grow another one in Kitamoto Takao Sakura Park too.
-If you do visit this world-only cherry blossom tree, there are several other cherry blossom viewing spots nearby, such as Jougaya, Kitamoto Children’s Park and Takao Sakura Park.
+If you do visit this world-only cherry blossom tree, there are also several other cherry blossom viewing spots nearby, such as Jougaya, Kitamoto Children’s Park and Takao Sakura Park.

 Kawagoe Hikawa Shrine